 Camp Rules...
-19

-- Child Discipline - Anti-Bullying Policy
+- Child Discipline

+- Anti-Bullying Policy

+- Child Abuse and Neglect

 FAQs...
-21

 - Are instructors qualified?

 - What is the ratio of counselors to campers?

-- Do campers have to wear lifejackets?
+- Do campers have to wear life jackets?

 - Is there swimming?

 - Are the camps inspected by the local board of health?

+- What happens if algae blooms in water?

+- What is the refund policy?

 - Emergency contact information